 Previous Compliance: If you previously received notification from the Undergraduate Research Opportunities Program that you are out of compliance with any other Undergraduate Research Opportunities Program program (for example, if you did not turn in a final paper or report at the end of a previous grant term, or if you neglected to attend the Inquiry poster session), you are not eligible to receive funding under this program.

 Where applicable, Active IACUC Protocol: You may not submit a proposal that requires the use of animal subjects if your faculty member does not already have an active, approved IACUC protocol for the animals in question.

-Your research topic and community partner will be the driving forces behind your proposal application.
+Your research topic will be the driving force behind your proposal application.
 The more concrete, specific goal(s) you have in mind, the stronger your application will be!
 Sometimes the research topic leads you to find a faculty member to work with, and sometimes it is the work you have already done with a faculty member which leads you to your research topic.
 Either way, they go hand-in-hand.

-Once you have a clear idea as to what you want to research, a faculty member has agreed to mentor and work with you, and you have identified and confirmed a community partner who will also be involved in your research, you are ready to begin preparing your proposal!
+Once you have a clear idea as to what you want to research and a faculty member has agreed to mentor and work with you, you are ready to begin preparing your proposal.

 In order for the review of student applications to be fair, it is important that faculty mentors follow certain guidelines in terms of how much help they give the student as they write their proposal.
 Obviously, faculty should not write any sections of the proposal for their student, or otherwise allow student applicants to plagiarize their work.
 On the other hand, in most situations it is not fair to expect students to be able to clearly communicate the importance, goals, and methodology of a project without some guidance from their mentor.
 As with the research project itself, the process of writing a research proposal for internal support from the Undergraduate Research Opportunities Program (or any other funding agency) should be seen by the mentor as a teaching opportunity.